-- (f) If the employee receives, whether periodically or by lump sum, retirement benefits other than under the federal social security act-orretirement benefits from any other retirement system, program, policy or plan which is that are provided by the employer against which the claim is being made, any compensation benefit payments-which for permanent disability that the employee is eligible to receive under the workers compensation act for-such the claim shall be reduced by the weekly equivalent amount of the total amount of all such the retirement benefits other than under the federal social security act, less any portion of any such the retirement benefit, other than retirement benefits under the federal social security act, benefits that is are attributable to payments or contributions made by the employee, but in no event shall the workers compensation benefit be less than the workers compensation benefit payable for the employee's percentage of functional impairment.
-Where the employee elects to take retirement benefits in a lump sum, the lump sum payment shall be amortized at the rate of 4% per year over the employee's life expectancy to determine the weekly equivalent value of the benefits. - (g) If the employee receives retirement benefits under the federal social security act, any compensation benefit payments for permanent disability that the employee is eligible to receive under the Kansas workers compensation act for the claim shall be reduced by 50% of the weekly equivalent amount of the employee's social security retirement benefit.
-In no event shall the workers compensation benefit be less than the workers compensation benefit payable for the employee's percentage of functional impairment. - Sec.
+- (f) If the employee receives, whether periodically or by lump sum, retirement benefits under the federal social security act or retirement benefits from any other retirement system, program, policy or plan-which that is provided by the employer against which the claim is being made, any compensation benefit payments-which that the employee is eligible to receive under the workers compensation act for-such the claim shall be reduced by the weekly equivalent amount of the total amount of-all-such the retirement benefits provided by the employer to the employee, less any portion of any such the retirement benefit, other than retirement benefits under the federal social security act, received from the employer that is are attributable to payments or contributions made by the employee, but in no event shall the workers compensation benefit be less than the workers compensation benefit payable for the employee's percentage of functional impairment.
+Where the employee elects to take retirement benefits in a lump sum, the lump sum payment shall be amortized at the rate of 4% per year over the employee's life expectancy to determine the weekly equivalent value of the benefits. - Sec.
 2. K.S.A.
-2017 Supp.
+2018 Supp.
 44-501 is hereby repealed. - Sec.
 3. This act shall take effect and be in force from and after its publication in the statute book.